kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-03-modern-sql.md

  WHERE UPPER(s.name) LIKE 'KAN%'
 ```

-**Concatenation**: SQL standard says to use two vertical bars ("||") to concatenate two or more strings together into a single string.
+**Concatenation** is the process of combining two or more strings into a single string.
+In SQL, this is typically done using the `||` operator in SQL-92 and some other DBMSs, and using the `+` operator in MSSQL, and the `CONCAT` function in MySQL.

 ```sql
 -- SQL-92